azavea/azavea-branding-guide/communication/04-social-media.md

 - Upcoming event or conference participation
 - Company news like accomplishments, volunteering and service, office events, etc.
 - Things we learn at conferences and presentations (tweet from events)

-## Twitter
-Our goal is to create or engage in conversation related to our work.
-The 280 character limit enables us share small snippets of material that can be shared by our audience.
-We can also send messaging much more frequently than with other communication methods.

-[Image]
-Specify image size for profile (profile and cover) and include template download <a href="" download>Download Template</a>

-[Image]
-Specify image size for posts (square and rectangular) and include template download <a href="" download>Download Template</a>

-## Facebook
-[Image]
-Specify image size for profile (profile and cover) and include template download <a href="" download>Download Template</a>

-[Image]
-Specify image size for posts (square and rectangular) and include template download <a href="" download>Download Template</a>

-## LinkedIn
-[Image]
-Specify image size for profile (profile and cover) and include template download <a href="" download>Download Template</a>

-[Image]
-Specify image size for posts (square and rectangular) and include template download <a href="" download>Download Template</a>